smttsp/temporal_consistency_odt/README.md

 # Temporal Video Consistency
-**Data collection through temporal consistency of a video: ** This repo uses of object detection and tracking methods and finds failures in a video, i.e., when
+**Data collection through temporal consistency of a video:**
+This repo uses object detection and tracking methods and finds failures in a video, i.e., when

+- additional or missing frame
   - some objects are missed in a frame that existed in the previous and next frames
   - some extra objects found in a frame that weren't predicted in the previous and next frames
 - when an object is predicted as a different class than the previous one
+- low_iou of an object in a frame and its previous frame

 This repo uses the above heuristics and finds failures on video frames which will be used in model training.